Zinedine Zidane: As a player

 Displaying skills with an array of moves such as his signature La Roulette pirouette, step overs, and close ball control, former Brazilian international Rivaldo stated, "His elegance of movement on the pitch and his skills are uncanny."
 Journalist Sid Lowe wrote, "Zidane was football's answer to the Bolshoi Ballet.
 Zidane was elegance above all else."
 In 2005, upon Zidane's return to the French national team, his teammate Thierry Henry stated, "In France, everybody realized that God exists, and that he is back in the French international team."
 Zidane has been lauded by sportsmen outside football; having witnessed Zidane's goal against Deportivo La Coruña in January 2002, where he dragged the ball right then left, turning the defender inside out, before scoring with a left foot finish, basketball player Magic Johnson stated, "One of the most inspiring nights of my life.
 Zidane is a phenomenon."

 Labelled a "flawed genius" by ESPN, Zidane possessed an exceptional first touch, and was also known for his dribbling skills and elegance on the ball.
 He was capable of using either foot, despite being naturally right-footed.
 His technique and co-ordination enabled him to execute shots and volleys with extreme power and precision, in particular from outside the penalty area; he was also a free kick and penalty kick specialist.
 A renowned playmaker, Zidane's natural position was a classic number 10 behind the strikers.
 He was also capable of playing as a second striker, as a winger, or as a central midfielder or deep-lying playmaker, due to his ability to orchestrate his team's attacking plays from deep with his vision and passing.
 Thus, he was capable of both assisting and scoring goals, despite being neither the most prolific goalscorer.
 While not known for his heading ability, his height and physical strength also allowed him to be effective in the air, and saw him score several crucial headers throughout his career.
 He also drew praise from his managers for his defensive work-rate.
 Despite not being the quickest player, he possessed good agility and acceleration.
 He also had excellent positioning and outstanding spatial awareness.
 Although he had a reserved and humble character, his former Juventus managers Lippi and Ancelotti also praised Zidane for being a team player, on whom his teammates could rely.
-Notwithstanding the acclaim that Zidane received from the media over his playing ability, he also drew criticism in the media over his temperament and discipline, and for his occasional violent conduct on the pitch, which led to Zidane picking up cards; he was also accused by the media for drifting in and out of games and for lacking leadership qualities, although he was able to establish himself as a consistent and decisive player, who was also an influential captain at international level throughout his career.
+Notwithstanding the acclaim that Zidane received from the media over his playing ability, he also drew criticism in the media over his temperament and discipline, and for his occasional violent conduct on the pitch, which led to Zidane picking up cards; he was also accused by the media for drifting in and out of games and for lacking leadership qualities, although he was able to establish himself as a consistent and decisive player, who was also an influential captain at the international level throughout his career.